The First AI Decision Agent for Amazon Sellers

 Frequently asked questions

-Focused on what sellers care about most: profit, conversion, organic orders, and sustainable growth.
+Straight answers to the questions sellers care about most: profit, conversion, organic share, and growth pace.

-Traditional tools output data and charts — you have to do the analysis and judgment yourself.
-Satlis outputs decisions: enter or skip a category, which competitor to target, which Search Terms to invest in, what to fix first in Sponsored Products.
-Every module delivers an actionable go / wait / skip call, not a pile of numbers to interpret.
+Traditional tools output data and charts, and you still have to do the analysis yourself.
+SATLIS outputs decisions: whether to enter the category, which competitors to prioritize, which Search Terms deserve spend, and what to fix first in Sponsored Products.
+Every module gives you an execution-ready decision, not a pile of numbers you still have to interpret.

-How does the dual Search Terms test (indexing qualification + ranking opportunity) work?
+How does the dual Search Terms validation work?+

-The first test verifies whether Amazon indexes your ASIN under that Search Term (indexing qualification).
-The second test determines whether that term has real conversion opportunity for your ASIN (conversion judgment).
-Only terms that pass both tests enter the final precision library, preventing you from wasting ad budget on dead-end entries.
+Gate 1 checks whether Amazon indexes your ASIN for that Search Term.
+Gate 2 checks whether the term has real conversion potential for your ASIN.
+Only terms that pass both gates move into the final Search Terms library, which keeps ad budget away from dead-end traffic entries.

-Is this system only for new products, or does it work for mature ASINs too?
+Is this only for new launches, or does it work for mature ASINs too?+